-These 20 alphabet sensory play ideas are a fun way to help preschool and kindergarten age kids learn their letters while having fun!
+Kids will have fun learning and playing with these sensory alphabet activities.
+These sensory alphabet letters are a fun way to help toddler, preschool, pre-k, and kindergarten age kids learn their letters while having fun!
+So pick your favorite alphabet sensory activities and get playing and learning your ABCs.

 Try some of these alphabet sensory play ideas with your kids today.